pghedini/fhir-cli/README.md

 **FHIR CLI** is tested to be used in python 2.7 and python 3.X.

 It requires the python modules:
-- datetime
+- datetime (use "pip install datetime" to install)
-- dateutil.parser
+- dateutil.parser (use "pip install python-dateutil" to install)
-- json
+- json (use "pip install simplejson" to install)
-- os
+- os (normally already installed)
-- re
+- re (normally already installed)
-- shlex
+- shlex (normally already installed)
-- subprocess
+- subprocess (normally already installed)
-- sys
+- sys (normally already installed)

 Optional modules:
-- logging
+- logging (use "pip install logging" to install)

 ## To initialize the client